Which states could have abortion on the ballot in 2024?

 NEBRASKA

-Likewise, Iowa lawmakers ended their session without approving a measure asking voters to find that there’s no constitutional right to abortion.
+Likewise, Iowa lawmakers ended their session without approving a measure asking voters to find there is no constitutional right to abortion.
 Pennsylvania lawmakers previously pursued a similar amendment, but it’s not expected to be added to the ballot this year.

-A Louisiana measure to enshrine abortion rights in the state constitution died in committee, one in Maine effectively died when it fell short of receiving the approval of two-thirds of the House and a Minnesota measure was not passed by lawmakers, either.
+A Louisiana measure to enshrine abortion rights in the state constitution died in committee, one in Maine effectively died when it fell short of receiving the approval of two-thirds of the House and a Minnesota measure was not passed by lawmakers.